-Who: Public media managers, news directors, editors or aspiring managers from any size shop, any experience level.
-Seating limited to the first 15 applicants.
+Who: Public media news managers, news directors, editors or aspiring news managers from any size shop, any experience level.
+Seating limited to the first 20 applicants.

-What: Two-day training on essentials of modern newsroom management, resulting in a custom action-plan and PRNDI certification.
-The training will be customized to meet participant needs.
+What: Two-day training on essentials of modern public media newsroom management, resulting in a custom action-plan and a PRNDI certificate of completion.

 Why PRNDI provides this important training

-From the big picture to the small details, you’ll come away with an action plan to transform yours into a high performance team.
+From the big picture to the small details, your customized action plan will transform you and your newsroom!

 Meet the trainers: Mike and Judith

-- Upstream Solutions: Setting a vision and agenda unique to your station
+- Coverage Clarity: Setting an editorial agenda unique to your station.

-- Therapist, friend or disciplinarian: The tricky business of managing others
+- Therapist, friend, disciplinarian: The art of managing others.

-Cost is $275, which includes all materials, transportation from the conference hotel to NPR, and breakfast and lunch both days.
+Cost is $400 per person, which includes all materials and breakfast and lunch both days.

 Also included in the registration are two post-workshop webinars to help you succeed in implementing your action plan.

-To register for the PRNDI News Manager Training & Certification, use the conference registration page and choose this pre-conference training option.
+To register for the 4th Annual PRNDI News Manager Training & Certification, use the PRNDI Conference registration page and choose this pre-conference training option.

-Note: This workshop is a PRNDI membership benefit.
-Be sure your (technically your station’s) membership is in good standing.
-(Become a member here.)
+Note: This workshop is a PRNDI membership benefit, so employees of PRNDI member stations get priority placement!
+Be sure your membership is in good standing!

-For all things PRNDI, contact Christine Paige-Diers (email@example.com).
+For details about the workshop (or all things PRNDI), contact PRNDI manager Christine Paige-Diers (email@example.com).